 Significant defects in graphesthesia and stereognosis occur with contralateral hemispheric disease, particularly in the parietal lobe (since this is the somatosensory association area that interprets sensation).
 However, any significant deficits in the basic sensory modalities cause dysgraphesthesia and stereognostic difficulties whether the lesion or lesions are peripheral or central.
 Therefore, it is difficult or impossible to test cortical sensory function when there are deficits of the primary sensory functions.

 It may be surprising that the more basic modalities are usually not greatly affected by cortical lesions.
 With acute hemispheric insults (e.g., cerebral infarction or hemorrhage), an almost complete contralateral loss of sensation may occur.
-It is relatively short-lived, however; perception of pin and light touch, as routinely tested, returns to almost normal levels, whereas proprioception and vibration may remain deficient (though considerably improved) in most cases.
+It is relatively short-lived, however; perception of pin-prick and light touch, as routinely tested, returns to almost normal levels, whereas proprioception and vibration may remain deficient (though considerably improved) in most cases.
 This lack of a significant long-term deficiency in basic sensation following hemispheric lesions has no completely satisfactory explanation, although some basic sensations probably have considerable bilateral projection to the hemispheres.